Be aware

 Once I was on the train heading to Central, I slowly rolled about the lukewarm paper cup in my hand while thinking about how badly the weekend had gone.
 Oh, my parents were too uptight to yell and protest their opposition in front of M. They had been civilised and polite at the lunchtime meeting, leaving us to spend the rest of the afternoon hours by ourselves.
 But, as it is with supposedly innocuous one-night stands where the real madness of the situation surfaces the morning after, the temporary feeling of relief was replaced by a harsh conversation with my parents the next day.

-"M. is not suitable to be your spouse," my dad said over breakfast.
-"He is too weak.
-Actually, this is probably because you are too outspoken and arrogant so you can only get someone who is weak.
+you are too outspoken and arrogant so you can only get someone who is weak.
 Your arrogance is probably the reason why you got into trouble at work."

-"Dad, you don't know anything about my work.
+anything about my work.
 You shouldn't say things about my life that you don't know about," I said.

 "See?
 You can't deal with your elders in the correct manner," my dad said.
 "Who says things like that to their own parents?
 And the other thing is, he is not ambitious enough.
 He doesn't have enough social standing, either.
 You'll probably have to work to support him."